adasomg/the-missing-clojure-intro/README.md

   :dependencies [[org.clojure/clojure "1.9.0"]
                  [enlive "1.1.6"]])
 ```
+ Now when we tell `lein` to run our project it will use maven to download that jar from Maven Central<sup id="a4">[4](#f4)</sup> and put it on the java classpath.
+Nice.

-By default lein adds the `src` directory to the java classpath and it's considered the standard practice, so:
+By default lein adds the `src` directory to the java classpath and it's considered a standard practice, so:
 ```powershell
 PS C:\Users\adas\clojure> mkdir src # make diresctory src PS C:\Users\adas\clojure> mv main.clj src/ # move our main.clj to src/, remember to close main.clj in your editor